Fennel Water Benefits: 8 Reasons to Drink It Daily + How to Make

 • 300ml cold water

-1. 1 Add fennel seeds to cold water in a small saucepan.
+1. 1 Add seeds to cold water in a small saucepan.

 3. 3 Remove from heat and cool for 3–5 minutes.

 4. 4 Strain and drink warm.
-Add lemon or honey after cooling if desired.
+Add lemon or honey after cooling if you like.

-Best additions for enhanced benefits: Lemon juice (vitamin C + digestion) · Honey after cooling (antimicrobial + palatability) · Ginger slice (anti-inflammatory) · Pinch of black salt (electrolytes + flavour)
+Best add-ins for extra benefit: Lemon juice (vitamin C + digestion) · Honey after cooling (antimicrobial + better taste) · Ginger slice (anti-inflammatory) · Pinch of black salt (electrolytes + flavour)

-For more detailed preparation guidance including fennel tea method and storage tips, see our dedicated guide: How to Make Fennel Water at Home →
+For more preparation tips including storage advice, see: How to Make Fennel Water at Home →

 Best Time to Drink Fennel Water